 In the Okanagan Valley three new projects have been completed, the Westbank irrigation project and the Bankhead project near Kelowna, and the Cawston Benches project located east of the town of Keremeos.
 The three projects irrigate 1,782 acres of land and provide locations for 170 veterans of World War II.
+The Penticton West Benches project, to irrigate approximately 200 acres and accommodate 97 veterans on small holdings, will be completed in 1953.

-Intensive farming is practiced both in the Okanagan and South Thompson Valleys.
+Intensive farming is practised in the Okanagan and South Thompson Valleys.
 The land developed for irrigation by P.F.R.A. will be used mainly for the growing of small fruits and vegetables and for dairying.

 New projects are constantly being investigated as potential development areas.
 During the year ended Mar.
-31, 1952, complete investigation reports were completed for: Lister Project, Creston; Grandview Flats Project, Vernon; Black Mountain Irrigation Project, Black Mountain Irrigation District; Salmon Arm Irrigation Project, Salmon Arm; Pitt Meadows Dyking District No. 1, Port Coquitlam; British Columbia Fruitlands Irrigation Project, between Kamloops and Tranquille; and Penticton West Benches Project, Penticton
+31, 1952, investigation reports were completed for: Lister Project, Creston; Grandview Flats Project, Vernon; Black Mountain Irrigation Project, Black Mountain Irrigation District; Salmon Arm Irrigation Project, Salmon Arm; Pitt Meadows Dyking District No. 1, Port Coquitlam; and the British Columbia Fruitlands Irrigation Project, between Kamloops and Tranquille.

 Major Reclamation Projects.-Riding Mountain Reclamation Project.- Extensive investigations have been undertaken by P.F.R.A. in the Riding Mountain area at the request of the Manitoba Government.
-A serious flood problem exists on a number of streams flowing off the north and east slopes of Riding Mountain and Duck Mountain, causing damage to a large area of valuable agricultural land.
-P.F.R.A. was asked to devise and carry out a plan to relieve a land area of over 252,000 acres affected by flooding.
+A serious flood problem exists